Table of Contents

 Most people make a full recovery within 12 months and can return to their daily activities, including work and strenuous exercise.
 However, it is important to follow your surgeon’s instructions to ensure a successful outcome.

-Trust the recommendation of professionals and just be patient as your body recovers from injury.
+Trust the recommendations of professionals, and just be patient as your body recovers from injury.
 If you’re consistent in your healing process, you’ll be back wearing anything you want in no time.